Account manager: Key account manager

-A key account manager is assigned to a company headquarters to oversee the account team assigned to a particular account.
+A key account manager (KAM) is assigned to a company headquarters to oversee the account team assigned to a particular account.
 Key account management includes sales but also includes planning and managing the full relationship between a business and its most important customers.
-An account manager who works in this role will engage in a variety of tasks including project management, coordination, strategic planning, relationship management, negotiation, leadership and innovative development of opportunities, and keeping record of transaction of sale and purchase goods.
+An account manager who works in this role will engage in a variety of tasks including project management, coordination, strategic planning, relationship management, negotiation, leadership and innovative development of opportunities, and keeping record of transactions of sale and purchase goods.
 The tasks may include working with product design and application, logistics, sales support, and marketing.

 Key account management models

 The basic assumption for a key account management model is the correct classification of the key accounts.
-A basic model often used in the period of 1950-1970 was the classification model of Webster.
-This model has been adapted by Milman and Wilson into a two-dimensional model and was paramount in the period of 1970-1990.
+A basic model often used from 1950 to 1970 was the classification model of Webster.
+This model has been adapted by Milman and Wilson into a two-dimensional model and was paramount from 1970 to 1990.
 Bensaou has tested this model empirically by his research of carmakers in the United States and Japan and made revisions.
 De Blick synthesized the adaptations into the 4S-model, a key account classification model.
 By the late 1990s, key account management spread to most B2B (business-to-business) models.

 Work environment

 Account managers can work for small or large companies either corporate, financial, retail, or government for instance.
-Any company with a specific clients they conduct business with, can employ an account manager.
+Any company with a specific set of clients they conduct business with, can employ an account manager.
 Typical employers can be: